mrtayguney/snapremote-server/README.md

 ```

 #### 2. Install the Packages
-You must install Node.js and npm to your device;
+Install Node.js and npm if not already installed:
 ```bash
 sudo apt install npm nodejs
 ```